interpretml/interpret/shared/ebm_native/CODING_STYLE.md

       region as the rest of the per-sample or per-bin or per-TreeNode data.
 The struct hack requires using POD structures and those are incompatible with C++ classes, so for many data structures we end up using raw pointers to arrays of these POD structs.
 Adding RAII wrappers arround these would add complexity.
     - In the future we plan to implement MPI data transfers to outside processes.
-Classes like HistogramBucket and Tensor will need to be is_trivially_copyable compatible, which again means that we'll have non-C++ compatible structs.
+Classes like Bin and Tensor will need to be is_trivially_copyable compatible, which again means that we'll have non-C++ compatible structs.
     - We're writing a lot of performance critical code here.
 Templated iterators and complicated classes often